-Clean Energy Bridge to Research (CEBR) is a summer research program from the Clean Energy Institute (CEI) at the University of Washington (UW).
-The program is funded by the National Science Foundation (NSF 1559787) and UW’s Undergraduate Research Program partners with CEI to run the program.
-CEBR supports a select group of undergraduates and community or tribal college students and teachers to participate in authentic research in solar, energy storage, and grid technologies under the mentorship of UW’s world-class faculty and grad students.
-CEBR builds on the success of the now completed Hooked On Photonics REU program.
+Clean Energy Bridge to Research (CEBR) is a summer research program run by the Clean Energy Institute (CEI) and Undergraduate Research Program at the University of Washington (UW).
+The program is funded by the National Science Foundation (NSF 1559787).
+CEBR supports a select group of undergraduates, community or tribal college students, and teachers to participate in authentic research in solar, energy storage, and grid technologies under the mentorship of UW’s world-class faculty and grad students.
+CEBR builds on the success of the now-completed Hooked On Photonics REU program.

 - Encourage students to pursue STEM careers.